|

 Another

-advantage to growing outside are those damp, cool evenings
+advantage to growing outside are the temperatures.
+Unlike

-Don't worry about midday heat as long as your
+Don't worry about hot weather.
+As long as your

 handle the

 to keep cool.
-If your plants are getting a breeze, hot temps are not a
+If your plants are getting a breeze, high temperatures

 problem.
 A